Quantization and Dequantization of Matrix Multiplication Outputs

 SetQuantVector(gmTensor) |

-Quantization/Dequantization is required for the matrix computation result.
-In this case, the following table lists the data types supported by the Matmul input and output matrices.
+Matrix computation results need to be quantized or dequantized.
+The following table lists the data types supported by the Matmul input and output matrices in this scenario.

 |